The three things that determine what to wear today

 Casual or work-from-home

 Well-fitted jeans, a plain tee or polo, and clean trainers.
-The key word is well-fitted — even casual clothes look intentional when they fit properly.
+Fit does most of the work.
+Even a plain tee looks intentional when it fits right.
 Avoid loungewear unless you have zero video calls.

 What to wear for specific situations today